1935–36 Midwest Basketball Conference season: Playoffs

-Originally, the inaugural, 1936 MBC Playoffs was intended to be a "double-knockout" tournament set to have games played in each of the four playoffs teams' home venues (Indianapolis on March 8, Chicago on March 15, Pittsburgh on March 21, and Akron on March 22) before the discovery of not everyone having their home venues being available on their respective dates in 1936, which caused the four teams to instead host a round robin tournament format that was planned to go from March 20–22 in Chicago before ultimately hosting the games in Chicago on one day for March 22, 1936 instead.
-The round robin tournament involved had the first game of the day occur in the morning between the Indianapolis Kautskys (the best team of the Western Division this season) and the Pittsburgh Y.M.H.A. squad (the second-best team of the Eastern Division this season) with the second game in the early afternoon being between the Akron Firestone Non-Skids works team (the best team of the Eastern Division) and the local hometown team for the event in the Chicago Duffy Florals (which was the second-best team of the Western Division, albeit controversially so due to their unique status in the MBC this season), with the losing teams playing a third place consolation prize game later in the afternoon before the remaining winning teams competing to win the league's first ever championship.
+Originally, the inaugural 1936 MBC Playoffs was intended to be a "double-knockout" tournament set to have games played in each of the four playoffs teams' home venues (Indianapolis on March 8, Chicago on March 15, Pittsburgh on March 21, and Akron on March 22) before the discovery of not everyone having their home venues being available on their respective dates in 1936 caused the four teams to instead host a round robin tournament format that was planned to go from March 20–22 in Chicago before ultimately hosting all four of the round robin games in Chicago on one day for March 22, 1936 instead.

+The round robin tournament involved had the first game of the day occur in the morning between the Indianapolis Kautskys (the best team in the Western Division) and the Pittsburgh Y.M.H.A. squad (the second-best team of the Eastern Division this season) with the second game in the early afternoon being between the Akron Firestone Non-Skids works team (the best team of the Eastern Division) and the local hometown team for the event in the Chicago Duffy Florals (which was the second-best team of the Western Division, albeit controversially so due to their unique status in the MBC this season), with the losing teams playing a third place consolation prize game later in the afternoon before the remaining winning teams competed at night for the league's first ever championship.

 For the early morning game, the Indianapolis Kautskys would crush the Pittsburgh Y.M.H.A. squad with a 46–18 beatdown, while the early afternoon game saw an upset occur with the Chicago Duffey Florals stunning the Akron Firestone Non-Skids with a close 33–30 victory, disappointing many Akron fans who had expected their team to compete in the championship match that was expected to feature the Indianapolis squad for the championship match-up there.
-However, the Firestone Non-Skids would win the third place consolation prize game against the Pittsburgh Y.M.H.A. squad with a close 33–29 victory in the late afternoon before the game played at night saw the home town Chicago Duffy Florals squad (who had a 3–2 season in the MBC) surprisingly upset the Indianapolis Kautskys with a 39–35 upset victory to see the Duffy Florals be the surprising first ever MBC champions in the new league.
+However, the Firestone Non-Skids would win the third place consolation prize game against the Pittsburgh Y.M.H.A. squad with a close 33–29 victory in the late afternoon.
+This was before the game played at night saw the home town Chicago Duffy Florals squad surprisingly upset the Indianapolis Kautskys with a 39–35 upset victory to see the Duffy Florals be the surprising first ever MBC champions in the new league.